-- In biotechnology, there are a range of metric measurements that must be made.
-Previous labs have introduced you to the typical range of metric units, conversions, etc. - Of the metric units, volume is perhaps the most crucial as most of biotechnology (and biology) is water (or solution) based. - Solutions can be measured and transferred with a range of "volumetric glassware" including: flasks, beakers, graduated cylinders and pipets. - Small volumes and expensive reagents make pipets the most commonly seen devices in a biotechnology laboratory.
-This lab will clarify the roles of serological and micropipette in biotechnology by focusing on techniques designed to improve technique of both serological and micropipettes. - Subsequent lab activities will focus of choosing what pipet to choose and the impact this decision has on the accuracy of the volume transferred.
+- In biology, there exists a range of metric measurements that must be made from time to time. - Of the metric units, volume is perhaps the most crucial as most of biotechnology (and biology) is water (or solution) based concepts and chemistry. - Solutions can be measured and transferred with a range of "volumetric glassware" including: flasks, beakers, graduated cylinders and pipets. - Small volumes and expensive reagents make pipets the most commonly seen devices in a biotechnology laboratory.
+This lab will clarify the roles of serological and micropipette in biotechnology by focusing on techniques designed to improve techniques associated with both serological and micropipettes. - Subsequent lab activities will focus of choosing what pipet to choose and the impact this